 Welcome back as we continue discussing how Howard Gardner’s Multiple Intelligences apply to learning in children’s outdoor play areas.
-Another intelligence that can be encouraged on the preschool playground is the intrapersonal intelligence.
-This intelligence involves having a strong sense of self, having self control, and understanding one’s emotions and feelings (which I think we can all agree, are really important skills being practiced in preschool).
+Another intelligence to encourage on the preschool playground is the intrapersonal intelligence.
+This intelligence involves having a strong sense of self, having self control, and understanding one’s emotions and feelings.
+(I think we can all agree, these are really important skills in preschool.)

 Smith, Mark K. (2002, 2008) “Howard Gardner and Multiple Intelligences,” The Encyclopedia of Informal Education, http://www.infed.org/thinkers/gardner.htm.